Db2-DTE-POC/wxddemo/docs/wxd-prestocli.md

 ```
 Start the Presto CLI.
 ```
-./presto-cli.sh
+./presto-cli
 ```

 We are going to inspect the available catalogs in the IBM watsonx.data system.
 An IBM watsonx.data catalog contains schemas and references a data source via a connector.
 A connector is like a driver for a database.
 IBM watsonx.data connectors are an implementation of Presto’s SPI which allows Presto to interact with a resource.
-There are several built-in connectors for JMX, Hive, TPCH etc., some of which you will see/use as part of the labs.
+There are several built-in connectors for JMX, Hive, TPCH etc., some of which you will use as part of the labs.

 Display the catalogs.
 ```